tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-account-sas.md

 > [!NOTE]
 > Stored access policies are currently not supported for account SAS.

-## Authorization
+## Authorization of an account SAS

-An account SAS is secured using your account key.
-To use your Azure AD credentials to secure a SAS for a container or blob, create a user delegation SAS.
+An account SAS is secured using the storage account key.
+To create an account SAS, a client application must possess the account key.

+To use Azure AD credentials to secure a SAS for a container or blob, create a user delegation SAS.
 For more information, see [Create a user delegation SAS](create-user-delegation-sas.md).

 ## Constructing the Account SAS URI